epsylon3/odbgscript/doc/ReadMe.txt

 FINDCMD addr, cmdstr
 --------------------
-Search asm command in Disasm Window
+Search for asm command
-Results are same than FIND Command
-This function uses "Search For all Commands" Ollydbg so could find relative calls/jmp
+This command uses "Search for All Sequences" Ollydbg function so could find relative calls/jmp
-Warning: Reference Window is used and its content changed Uses FINDCMDS without ";" to search for different code bytes (but not really the next code position)
+Warning: Reference Window is used and its content changed You can use GREF to get next results in disasm window range
 Example:
 	findcmd 401000, "push eax"
+	msg $RESULT

 FINDCMDS addr, cmds
 -------------------
+Same as FINDCMD
-Assemble and search asm serie of commands.
+Search asm serie of commands.
-Results are same than FIND Command
-Try to use this command only for simple commands, assembly code bytes could be different.
-FINDCMDS doesn't search like FINDCMD, does not work with relative calls/jmp
 Example:
 	findcmds 401000, "nop;nop;nop"
+	msg $RESULT

 FINDOP addr, what
 -----------------